mtsai920/bun-and-games-client/README.md

 -   Allowing the user to retrieve/filter by their favorited recipes or by tag
 -   Allowing the user to dynamically add inputs for their ingredients, versus its current version (one large form textarea)

+## Technologies Used

+React, JavaScript, Bootstrap, Sass, MongoDB, and Express.

 ## Wireframes

 ![Wireframe1](/public/Wireframe1.png)